 One of the things that I’m super excited about is that I’m part of the Babson Win Growth Lab, which is an accelerator program for woman entrepreneurs.
 That’s a great program for women that are thinking about launching a product or service or have already launched something and are in the beginning stages.
 It’s been just two weeks in the program, and I’ve learned so much from this accelerator program.
 They’re really beneficial, and they give you an instant community and network that you can reach out to.

-It’s Hispanic Heritage Month.
-As a Latina entrepreneur, do you have any advice for anyone who is interested in getting into entrepreneurship?
+Do you have any advice for anyone who is interested in getting into entrepreneurship?

 My father’s Cuban, and my mother’s Colombian.
 They’re both very business-centric.
 My mother owned her preschool for over 25 years.
 My father was in the tech industry and developed nine payment software systems that have been patented by his team.
 They were the ones that opened that gateway to connecting with other individuals and sharing my idea.
 So the biggest advice I would give to anybody is to share this idea with your immediate circle.
 Talk about it, and then see what comes about it.
 An individual might be able to find that open door just by having a conversation with their family and friends.